 In 1989, a group of Chattanooga investors, known as Choo Choo Partners, Ltd., brought new management and invested another $4 million+ dollars in renovations to the complex.
 In the summer of 2014, the Chattanooga Choo Choo began a redevelopment of the entire hotel property, including new and vibrant restaurants, exciting music venues, and an on-site apartment conversion.
-The Chattanooga Choo Choo Historic Hotel, famous in history and song, is becoming the ultimate district for entertainment in the region.
-Today there is again the bustle that was so familiar in the railroad days.
+The Chattanooga Choo Choo Historic Hotel, famous in history and song, has become the ultimate district for entertainment in the region.
+Today there is again the bustle that was so familiar in the railroad days!

 The Chattanooga Choo Choo Train

 The first Chattanooga Choo Choo Train was Cincinnati Southern Railroad's small wood burning steam locomotive that started its journey through history from Cincinnati, Ohio on March 5, 1880.
 Nearly all trains traveling to the South passed through Chattanooga.
 The wood-burning "Choo Choo" was the first to provide non-stop service.